 The CIMA team has created four related surveys, each focused on a particular population:

-• Undergraduate seniors, toward the end of their undergraduate career.
+•Graduating students, toward the end of their educational career.
 This survey measures changes since the first year of college, relevant for both traditional age students and adult learners.
 This survey also highlights areas that are perceived by students to have been the most and least impactful over the last several years.

 • Graduate and professional students toward the end of their degree program.
 This survey takes into account the special application of mission goals to post-baccalaureate programs and the unique relationship between graduate students and the institution as a whole.